dabslee/Economics-Sandbox/README.md

 * Adding program to check whether csv file is up-to-date without re-downloading all data.
 * Creating and uploading a video (mp4?) of the yield curve animation for those who don't have MATLAB installed.
 * Packaging the Java files into JAR executables.
 If possible, also make available as EXE.
+* Add another program to detect inversions in the yield curve and quantify the extent of the inversion.
 * If you have any more suggestions, just let me know!

 ## Acknowledgements